Phone Numbers & E-mail

 LArIAT liquid argon test facility, and the ORKA, rare Kaon decay

 experiments, utilizing our expertises in photon detectors and large

 area GEM detector development.
-Primary physics interest is the
+I co-leading the R&D

 search for low mass dark matter in high intensity beams in addition to